Oldest land animal (living)

 Where

-Saint Helena, Ascension and Tristan da Cunha (St Helena)
+Saint Helena, Ascension and Tristan da Cunha (Not Applicable)

 When

-The oldest known living terrestrial animal is Jonathan, a Seychelles giant tortoise (Aldabrachelys gigantea hololissa), originally from the Seychelles but now a long-time resident of the remote South Atlantic island of St Helena.
+The oldest-known living terrestrial animal is Jonathan, a Seychelles giant tortoise (Aldabrachelys gigantea hololissa), originally from the Seychelles but now a long-time resident of the remote South Atlantic island of St Helena, where he is affectionately known as "Jono".
 He is believed to have been born c.
-1832, thus making him 191 years old in 2023.
+1832, thus making him at least 194 years old in 2026.
 His age has been reliably estimated from the fact that he was said to be "fully mature" (and hence at least 50 years old) when he was brought to the island in 1882.
 As his age on arrival is a conservative estimate, in all likelihood he is even older.
+Although cataracts have dimmed his sight, and his sense of smell is diminished, his hearing remains excellent.

 Direct evidence supporting his estimated age came to light when an old photograph taken between 1882 and 1886 was uncovered that showed a fully grown Jonathan munching on grass with several local "St Helenians" in the garden of Plantation – the residence of the island's governor and where Jonathan resides to this day.